Frankfurt: Central Station

 Frankfurt Central Station (Frankfurt Hauptbahnhof), which opened in 1888, was built as the central train station for Frankfurt to replace three smaller downtown train stations and to boost the needed capacity for travellers.
 It was constructed as a terminus station and was the largest train station in Europe by floor area until 1915 when Leipzig Central Station was opened.
 Its three main halls were constructed in a neorenaissance-style, while the later enlargement with two outer halls in 1924 was constructed in neoclassic-style.

 Frankfurter Hof

 The Frankfurter Hof is a landmark downtown hotel at Kaiserplatz, built from 1872 to 1876.
 It is part of Steigenberger Hotels group and is considered the city's most prestigious.

 St. Leonhard

 St. Leonhard, on the Main close to the bridge Eiserner Steg, is a Catholic late Gothic hall church, derived from a Romanesque style basilica beginning in 1425.
 It is the only one of nine churches in the Old Town that survived World War II almost undamaged.
 The parish serves the English-speaking community.
 The church has been under restoration from 2011 until 2019.

+Gründerzeit quarters

+Around the city centre there are widespread quarters full of Gründerzeit architecture.
+Buildings of that type often sport richly decorated façades in the form of Historicism such as Gothic Revival, Renaissance Revival, German Renaissance and Baroque Revival.

+Timber-framed old towns

+Around the city center of Frankfurt are several former independent villages, now part of the city, with timber-framed centres and even whole old towns like Höchst, Seckbach, Niederursel and Bergen-Enkheim.
+Overall there are around 14.500 buildings in Frankfurt built before 1919 and around 3.000 of them are timber framed houses.